HanleiZhang/HanleiZhang.github.io/_pages/about.md

   - /about.html
 ---

 I am now a Ph.D. student in the Department of Computer Science and Technology at Tsinghua University, Beijing, China.
 My supervisor is Prof. [Hua Xu](http://www.csai.tsinghua.edu.cn/iar/members/xuhua.htm).
-My research interests lie in Open World Classification, Anomaly Detection, Constrained Clustering, Cross-Modal Intent Discovery.
+My research interests lie in Open World Classification and Cross-Modal Intent Discovery.
 My research goal is to discover new intents in dialogue system.

 ## Education and Experience
 * Aug.2020 - now.
 Ph.D. student, Department of Computer Science and Technology, Tsinghua University, China.